rodriguesspedro05/Pedro-Henrique05/README.md

 <br>

 <p align="center">
-"Don't find a fault find a remedy"
+<strong>"Don't find a fault find a remedy"</strong>
 <br>
-"When everything seems to be going against you, remember that the airplane takes off against the wind, not with it."
+<strong>"When everything seems to be going against you, remember that the airplane takes off against the wind, not with it." </strong>
 <br>
         <strong> • Henry Ford </strong>
     </p>